kthrog/VaxStats/datasets_ConvertedtoCSV/README.md

 Original File: 2017 Idaho Reportable Disease Summary.pdf
 Source: Idaho Department of Health & Welfare: Division of Public Health
 Title:  State of Idaho Reportable Disease Summary CY 2017
-Notes:The table includes only diseases with at least one case reported in 2017.
+Notes: The table includes only diseases with at least one case reported in 2017.
 For a complete list, please see the Idaho Reportable Disease Statewide Summary. *HIV infection cases presented here are compliant with 2014 CDC case definitions (www.cdc.gov) and include first report of HIV diagnosis, including concurrent AIDS diagnosis, among Idaho residents during the year.
 This has been referred to as HIV/AIDS diagnosis in other publications.
 For HIV, county level case counts are suppressed.

 Revised November 2018